-Nothing tastes better than Turkey with all the trimmings!
-But what to do with leftovers?
-Reheating is one option.
-Refrigerated leftover turkey and stuffing is only good for three or four days.
-And, for safety's sake, reheat to an internal temperature of 165°F .
+Nothing tastes better than turkey with all the trimmings!
+But what about the leftovers?
+Turkey and stuffing is only good for three or four days when stored in the refrigerator as leftovers.
+And, while reheating is a great option, for safety's sake, make sure it reaches an internal temperature of 165°F .

 - Make a hearty harvest stew.
 Start with leftover gravy (fat skimmed away) as the base.
 Make it hearty with leftover turkey and veggies.
 Thicken with mashed potatoes or sweet potatoes.
 Cook to 165°F.

 - Stack a turkey-berry wrap.
 Wrap sliced turkey, spread with cranberry sauce and shredded greens in whole-wheat tortillas.
 Add toasted pecans if you have some.

 - Blend cranberry smoothies.
 Blend cranberries with frozen yogurt and orange juice.